Principal Investigators: John Lawerence Aber. Lead Organisation: New York University

 Principal Investigator: Mark Pelling.
 Lead Organisation: Kings College London.

 Co-Investigator: Bruce D Malamud (Kings College London); Blessing Meru (frican Population and Health Research Center, APHRC); Adriana Elizabeth Allen; (University College Lonodon); Cassidy Anne Johnson (University College London): Susan Marion Parnell (University of Bristol); Mtafu A.Z.

 Despite improvements in school enrolment over the past 20 years, 757 million adults worldwide are still unable to read and write in any language (UNESCO 2015).
-In Niger, the subject of this study, less than 30% of the population is considered to be literate (IMF 2013).

 Building upon a successful mobile phone-based education pilot program in Niger (Aker et al 2012), this research will assess the impact of a mobile phone-based adult education program in Niger in an expanded population.

 How does the relationship between populations living in areas of conflict, and armed non-state actors, result in forms of local governance and affect livelihoods?
 Based on work in Colombia, India, Lebanon, Niger and South Africa.